jackwaky/QuRe/README.md

 ## Acknowledgment
-This repository is built upon the codebase of [CoSMo](https://github.com/postBG/CosMo.pytorch).
+This code is built on top of the [CoSMo](https://github.com/postBG/CosMo.pytorch) and utilizes [LAVIS](https://github.com/salesforce/LAVIS).
 We thank the authors for their valuable contribution.